RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 Dealing with PBC image problems in trajectory.
-See https://github.com/openmm/openmm/wiki/Frequently-Asked-Questions#how-do-periodic-boundary-conditions-work
+See `OpenMM FAQ <https://github.com/openmm/openmm/wiki/Frequently-Asked-Questions#how-do-periodic-boundary-conditions-work>`_
 To obtain a more pleasing visualization of the trajectory you can "reimage" the trajectory afterwards using the program mdtraj (requires installation of mdtraj: pip install mdtraj)

 Example: